marc-mabe/php-enum/README.md

 var_dump($north1->is($north2)); // returns TRUE - this way the two instances are treated equal var_dump($north2->is($north1)); // returns TRUE - equality works in both directions
 ```

+# Generics and Static Code Analyzer

+With version 4.3 we have added support for generics and added better type support.

+* `EnumSet<T of Enum>`
+* `EnumMap<T of Enum>`

+Generic types will be detected by [PHPStan](https://phpstan.org/) and [Psaml](https://psalm.dev/).

+Additionally, we have developed an [extension for PHPStan](https://github.com/marc-mabe/php-enum-phpstan/)
+to make enumerator accessor methods known.

 # Why not `SplEnum`